aisle-dogfood/openssl/demos/README.txt

 OpenSSL Demonstration Applications

+**SECURITY WARNING: This directory contains DEMO PRIVATE KEYS for testing only!**
+**These keys must NEVER be used in production environments or distributed.**
+**See SECURITY-DEMO-KEYS.md in the repository root for details.**

 This folder contains source code that demonstrates the proper use of the OpenSSL library API.

+**IMPORTANT: Several demo subdirectories contain private keys with hard-coded secrets (*.pem files).
+These are for demonstration purposes only and must be excluded from any production distribution or deployment.**

 Note: Makefiles are provided in the demo subfolders to demonstrate how to build them, but are not frequently used.
 Configure openssl with enable-demos to build